afritz1/OpenTESArena/README.md

 ### Current status

-June 9th, 2016:
+June 11th, 2016:

 Builds on Windows 7 with Visual Studio and Linux with GCC 4.8.4.
-I'll likely start using CMake sometime soon.

-FMOD has been removed, and I'm moving to OpenAL Soft soon.
-There is no audio for now.
+The basis for OpenAL Soft has been implemented, and MIDI music will be reimplemented soon.

 The images [here](https://github.com/afritz1/OpenTESArena/tree/master/samples) are a preview of the graphics engine using some random cities from a test project for demonstration purposes.
 It is in development and is not currently implemented here.